Caerphilly Cheese vs Époisses Cheese

 Caerphilly Cheese Époisses Cheese

-Country of Origin United Kingdom France
+Country of Origin United Kingdom And Wales France

-Specific Origin 8 miles north of Cardiff Auxois and Terre Plaine, Burgundy
+Specific Origin 8 Miles North Of Cardiff Auxois And Terre Plaine, Burgundy

-Certification None PDO (1996), AOC (1991)
+Certification Not Specified PDO (1996), AOC (1991)

-Milk Type Cow's Milk Cow's Milk
+Milk Type Cow's milk Cow's Milk

 Rind Mottled gray-white Washed-rind